Starotitorov/react-native-deep-link/README.md

 `createDeepLinkingHandler` takes an array of schemes as a parameter.
 Each scheme should have a `name` and an array of `routes`.

-Each route should have a `name` and a `callback` to be invoked in case of successful matching of the url to the route expression specified using `name` property.
+Each route should have a `expression` and a `callback` to be invoked in case of successful matching of the url to the route specified using `expression` property.
 Follow the next pattern to specify named url parameters `:<parameter_name>`.
 Examples: `/users/:userId`, `/conversations/:conversationId/messages/:messageId`.